dukex/machine-setup/README.md

 First of all, install ansible in your machine, you can follow [the ansible installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

-Given you're in Windows, read careful the [Setting up a Windows Host](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html) guide.
+Given you're in Windows, read careful the [Setting up a Windows Host](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html) guide and the [Windows Support](#windows-support) here.

 ### Dotfiles